Iowa State vs. West Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Saturday's total is 13.2 points lower than the two team's combined 60.7 points per game average.
+- The combined points per game average of the two teams, 60.7, is 13.2 points above Saturday's over/under.

-- The 38.7 combined points per game that these two squads have allowed this season are 8.8 fewer than the 47.5 over/under in this contest.
+- This contest's total is 8.8 points above the 38.7 these two squads combine to allow per game this season.

 - Cyclones games this season feature an average total of 49.8 points, a number 2.3 points higher than Saturday's over/under.

-- The 53.6 PPG average total in Mountaineers games this season is 6.1 points more than this game's over/under.
+- The 47.5-point total for this game is 6.1 points below the 53.6 points per game average total in Mountaineers games this season.

 Iowa State Stats and Trends